 I stood outside his door for a minute.
 My heart was beating so fast.
 What was I gonna do?
 It was Sunday night, and it was raining.
 I carried my suitcase and my bags down the block, the same path I took whenever I went to the bars.
 And I kept walking down several blocks in the rain until I got near 800 East and 900 South, where the stores and the phone booths were.

 I understood why Shawn was so irritated: I had invaded his space for over two weeks now; I had been unpleasant (and to cap it off I had shrunk his clothes when I washed them for him).
 I wasn’t mad at him for kicking me out.
 Just stunned.
 And ashamed that it was because he knew I was gay!

-Oh, I am nowhere ready to come out.
-But I’m gaining a little confidence and in my guilt I’ve found defiance.
+I am nowhere ready to come out.
+But I’m gaining a little confidence and in my guilt I have found defiance.

 The cars that drove past made me feel less alone.
 I had a quarter I could use.
 I felt so far from home tonight.
 There was nothing anyone back home could do.
 Besides, I couldn’t let my mother know a Mormon kicked me out: she’d be too pleased with this ammunition.
 I couldn’t call Mormons either: Elder Larson would ask what happened and he might react like Shawn.

 I dialled a number with a knot in my throat.
 But I got no answers.
 My jacket was getting soaked.
 Was God punishing me?
 I tried the number on the business card in my pocket.
 This time someone picked up.
 I explained the situation.
 “Stay put—I’m coming to get you!”